 Principal, Assistant Principal, and Vice Principal Observations

 The Superintendent, or his or her designee, shall conduct observations for the evaluation of principals.

-A principal, or a chief school administrator or his or her designee, shall conduct observations for the evaluation of assistant principals and vice principals.
+A principal, or a Superintendent or his or her designee, shall conduct observations for the evaluation of assistant principals and vice principals.
 For the purpose of collecting data for the evaluation of a principal, assistant principal, or vice principal, an observation may include, but is not limited to: building walk-through, staff meeting observation, parent conference observation, or case study analysis of a significant student issue.

 An additional observation and post-observation conference shall be required as part of the corrective action plan for any principal, assistant principal or vice-principal who has been rated ineffective or partially effective on the annual summative evaluation, as measured by the evaluation rubrics.
 The Superintendent or principal shall determine the length of the observation.

 Professional Development Plans